 - Kaiser Plans: Kaiser Permanente HMO (non-Medicare) and Kaiser Senior Advantage (a Medicare HMO)

 You must live in the HMO’s service area to enroll in that HMO.
-If you live outside of a Fund-sponsored HMO service area, the Indemnity PPO Medical Plan is the only option available to you.
+If you live outside of a Fund-sponsored HMO service area, unless you and any dependents are all Medicare eligible, the Indemnity PPO Medical Plan is the only option available to you.
+If all in your family are Medicare eligible, you also have the option of enrolling in the new Anthem Medicare Preferred PPO.

 The Indemnity PPO Medical Plan